IBM/hyperprotect/README.md

 8. For LUKS passphrases:

+    - Enable the keyprotect-luks systemd service

+			systemctl enable keyprotect-luks

    - Wrap your passphrase and store it in the var/lib/keyprotect-luks/user directory

 			echo -n 'MyPassPhrase' | keyprotect-luks wrap > /var/lib/keyprotect-luks/user/dmcrypt:key2

    - After creating wrapped keys, populate the kernel keyring by either

 			shutdown -r now

      so that the keyprotect-luks systemd service will populate it or

 			keyprotect-luks process

      to populate it immediately.

    - Use cryptsetup to format the block device, assuming /dev/loop0 as the block device for this example